Court tells Trump: 'Calling vote unfair doesn't make it so'

 “But its alchemy cannot transmute lead into gold,” the court said.

-It was the latest in more than two dozen court defeats around the country for the Trump campaign and Republicans who have alleged fraud and other misconduct contributed to the president's loss.
+It was the latest in more than two dozen court defeats around the country for the Trump campaign and Republicans, who have alleged fraud and other misconduct contributed to the president's loss in the November 3 election.

 Trump persists in arguing that Biden's clear victory is invalid.